-RESPEC is also supporting other mining activities in the State, such as Greer Industries for their new underground lime mine in Pendleton County and their Decker's Creek Limestone operation.

-The breadth of RESPEC's involvement also includes the review of mine reclamation liabilities, such as the Buffalo Coal bankruptcy, the F&N Coal bankruptcy, and the Frasure Creek mining permit forfeiture case.
+RESPEC also supports other mining activities in the state, such as Greer Industries for their new underground lime mine in Pendleton County and their Decker's Creek Limestone operation.
+The breadth of RESPEC's involvement also includes the review of mine reclamation liabilities, such as the Buffalo Coal bankruptcy, the F&N Coal bankruptcy, and the Essar mining permit forfeiture case.

-RESPEC is very aware of the legacy of prelaw mining on the State's land and water resources and has previously completed numerous Abandoned Mine Lands (AML) projects for the State, including the watershed review of the North Branch of the Potomac, to define AMD treatment priorities.
+RESPEC is very aware of the legacy of prelaw mining on the State's land and water resources and has previously completed numerous AML projects for the State, including the watershed review of the North Branch of the Potomac, to define Acid Mine Drainage (AMD) treatment priorities.

-West Virginia has a significant legacy of coal mining, as it has produced the second-largest tonnage of coal in the US (just behind Pennsylvania), with 20% of US coal production from 1800 to 1977 being mined in the State.
+West Virginia has a significant legacy of coal mining, as it has produced the second-largest tonnage of coal in the U.S. (just behind Pennsylvania), with 20 percent of U.S. coal production from 1800 to 1977 being mined in the state.